Written for Homes of Living Hope by Linda Schulte

 Outside, the trailers were colorfully graced with art work featuring Ugandan life with inspiration coming directly from their culture – African women with pots on their heads walking into the sunset, and the crested crane bird of the country as a predominant theme.
 One student even dressed up as the bird itself and was the living model so the other students could draw it better.
 Inside, the Home Improvement students did shelving, flooring and the electricity; making the trailer completely functional.
 Hawkinson and her team created pastel pictures dedicated to African life, people, birds and the landscape which all decorated the interior.

-Community Day in April, brought the BRHS art staff, students and families together as many hands and hearts helped paint, and celebrate all that went into the trailers.
+Community Day in April, brought the BRHS art staff, students and families together as many hands and hearts helped paint, and celebrate all that went into the trailers with video beams and TV screens with a tv mount corner for everyone to see.
 In total there were more than 50 in attendance.
 Lowes generously donated several gallons of paint for the project and many staff members volunteered their time that day.

 After completion of the trailers, they were filled with donated bikes, games, books, toys, gardening tools, and medical supplies.
 The 8’ wide 40’ long trailer left BR and headed to Uganda at the end of April.